Why the AI Gold Rush is Already Rigged

 Introduction

-Most leaders aren’t crushed by bad markets or bad ideas.
-They’re crushed by pressure.
+The popular narrative gives vision a kind of structural immunity.
+Strong enough conviction, the story goes, withstands anything.
+Markets, betrayals, recessions.
+That premise is wrong, and believing it is expensive.
 Vision isn’t some innate superpower; it’s fragile, volatile, and easily warped.
 If you don’t understand what pressure actually does to decision-making, you won’t survive long enough to matter.

 The Myth of the Untouchable Visionary

 Popular narratives lionize founders as unbreakable visionaries.
-We are taught to believe that a strong enough vision can withstand anything — markets, failures, betrayals, recessions.
+We are taught to believe that a strong enough vision can withstand anything.
+Markets, failures, betrayals, recessions.
 The myth is comforting.
 It sells books, builds personal brands, and fuels venture capital pitches.
 But it is just that: a myth.

 In reality, vision is one of the most fragile assets a leader possesses.
 Under stress, even the sharpest minds experience cognitive distortions.
-Pressure introduces subtle biases — myopia, urgency addiction, hero fantasies.
+Pressure introduces subtle biases.
+Myopia, urgency addiction, hero fantasies.
 Over time, these distortions don’t just influence decision-making.
 They mutate the original vision into something unrecognizable.
 Without systems for clarity and recalibration, even the most brilliant ideas are eroded at the cognitive level before they ever fail in the market.

 Pressure Doesn’t Reveal Character.
 It Deforms It.